libp2p/docs/content/concepts/content-routing/overview.md

 {{< alert icon="" context="note">}}
-While there are different design approaches for a content routing protocol, such as Kademlia DHT, DNS, and BitTorrent trackers, the documentation will focus on the DHT-based approach that libp2p takes.
+While there are different design approaches for a content routing protocol, such as Kademlia DHT, DNS, and BitTorrent trackers, libp2p provides a Kademlia implementation that applications can use to find and provide content.
 {{< /alert >}}